8. Dynamic Linking¶

 which can be generated for the example NEEDED lists.

-In this example the a.out is dependent on b
+In this example the a.out is dependent on b, d, and e.

 From this information a dependency graph can be drawn.